 The police searched their bodies and belongings and asked for their phones, which they threw into the river (4 phones).
 Afterwards they called for 3 more police officers, and they all forced the men to walk a bit further away (about 2 minutes walk), to a spot where they violently assaulted them.
 The men were ordered to kneel down and to tell them who their leader was.
 The police kicked the men and beat them with hands and truncheons to all parts of their body.
 If the men raised their hands the police would hit them in the back of the head.
 All the men were beaten in this manner.

-Afterwards 2 police officers transported the men in a big police van, to the deportation place on the Serbian-Croatian border, called stone-place (2 big stones) near 70 road and Batrovci Serbia, where some Croatian border police officers were waiting for them.
+Afterwards 2 police officers transported the men in what they described as a big police van, to a pushback spot on the Serbian-Croatian border, called stone-place (2 big stones) near 70 road and Batrovci Serbia, where some officers, described as Croatian border police, were waiting for them.
 The police ordered the men to go to Serbia, and the men ran back to Serbia.